trungthanh123/knowledge/README.md

 ## JS: replace method with "$&", "$`", "$'"

+## DOM
-## DOM: là cấu trúc và nội dung của một trang web
+Là cấu trúc và nội dung của một trang web

 ## Comment like a pro
 NOTE: Description of how the code works (when it isn't self evident).